 Our compensation committee is currently comprised of Messrs.
-Barthelemy, Chess and Crandell and Dr. Starovasnik, each of whom is a non-employee member of our Board, with Dr. Starovasnik serving as compensation committee chair.
-Following the Annual Meeting the compensation committee will be comprised of the following members: Messrs.
-Chess, Crandell and Ragusa, and Dr. Starovasnik, with Dr. Starovasnik serving as Chair.
+Chess, Crandell, Ragusa and Dr. Starovasnik, each of whom is a non-employee member of our Board, with Dr. Starovasnik serving as compensation committee chair.
 Our Board has determined that each member of the compensation committee is a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, and each member meets the requirements for independence under the listing standards of the Nasdaq Stock Market and SEC rules and regulations.
 Our compensation committee is responsible for, among other things:

-- reviewing and approving the compensation of our chief executive officers: - · reviewing the compensation paid to our directors and making recommendations to our Board; - reviewing, adopting, amending, and administering our equity incentive plans and granting awards to eligible persons and determining the terms of such awards;

-- reviewing, approving, amending, and terminating any change in control, severance or termination agreement, plan or arrangement for our executive officers; - reviewing in conjunction with the nominating and corporate governance committee, succession planning for our chief executive officer and other executive officers and evaluating potential successors; and - assessing whether our compensation policies and practices create risks that are reasonably likely to have a material adverse effect on us.
+- reviewing and approving the compensation of our chief executive officer and other executive officers; - reviewing the compensation paid to our directors and making recommendations to our Board; - reviewing, adopting, amending, and administering our equity incentive plans and granting awards to eligible persons and determining the terms of such awards; - reviewing, approving, amending, and terminating any change in control, severance or termination agreement, plan or arrangement for our executive officers; - reviewing in conjunction with the nominating and corporate governance committee, succession planning for our chief executive officer and other executive officers and evaluating potential successors; and - assessing whether our compensation policies and practices create risks that are reasonably likely to have a material adverse effect on us.

 Our compensation committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of the Nasdaq Stock Market, and which is available on the investor relations section of our website at www.twistbioscience.com.
-Our compensation committee held five meetings in the fiscal year ended September 30, 2022.
+Our compensation committee held four meetings in the fiscal year ended September 30, 2023.